Majid Afana (BSc Mechanical Engineering, 2010)

 I graduated from the School of Biosciences in 2010, and I went off to start a PhD in plant biotechnology at the John Innes Centre in Norwich.
 I am currently in my third year (out of four).
 I would say that I have very good memories of my time at Birmingham, and my degree definitely prepared me very well for the PhD that I am doing now.

 Oumesh Rummun (MBA Business Administration, 2010)

 I'm from Mauritius and recently left my post as Operations Manager from Ciel Group and joined Casela of Medine Group as Leisure Operations Manager.
-It's great to being part of the Family of UoB.
+It's great to be part of the family of UoB.

 Nessa Saniee (MPhil Materials Engineering, 2010)

 I'm doing a PhD in Physics at Warwick at the moment.
 I really miss the student life in Birmingham and the University campus.

 I am currently employed at KPMG in Kazakhstan as a Senior Consultant in Management and Strategic Consulting Department.

 Liyin Wang (MSc Human Resource Management, 2010)

 In the past two years, I worked in a Human Resource Management Consulting Company in Beijing.
 From next month, I will work for China International Intellectech Corporate, which is the biggest HRM SOE in China, focused on Leadership Assessment and Training.
 Therefore, I would also like to promote some communication – focused on International Talent, Chinese State-owned company HR issues and so on – with my dear school.